 The sinus graft makes it possible for many patients to have dental implants when years ago there was no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Dr. Gossett and Taylor's office, under local anesthesia.
+A sinus augmentation is generally performed at Dr. Adam C. Matthias‘s office, under local anesthesia.
 However, some patients also may request oral or intravenous sedative medication as well.